wincle626/ParallelCodeDemos/README.md

-# This is the repository for the code demo for teaching in parallel and distributed technologies
+# This is the repository for the code demo of parallel and distributed technologies

 ## Directory structure